Rom1-J/tuxbot-bot/README.md

 #### Windows

-*go to hell*
+*not for now and not for the future*

-## Creating the Virtual Environnement
+## Creating the Virtual Environment

-To set up the virtual environnement and install the bot, simply run this two commands:
+To set up the virtual environment and install the bot, simply run this two commands:

 ```shell script
 make